Paul Hermann (botanist)

 Hermann's Paradisus batavus, a description of the plants of the Leyden university botanical garden, was published three years after his death in 1698 and edited by William Sherard.
 There was a second edition published in 1705.
 Sherard edited his notes and solicited patronage for the publication of this important book.
 They were students together of Tournefort in Paris in 1688.
 This is where Hermann perfected his botanical draughtsmanship.
 Later Sherard collected more of his notes and produced a catalog published as Musaeum Zeylanicum (1717, 2nd edn.: 1727).
 Hermann's original Ceylon collection was used by Carl Linnaeus when he wrote his Flora Zeylanica (1747) and Species plantarum (1753), using the abbreviation "Hermann herb." in those publications.
 After Hermann's collections had passed through many hands, they were eventually purchased by Sir Joseph Banks.
 Now they are kept at the Natural History Museum in London.
 Hermann was a very good botanical illustrator and had an excellent botanical grasp as declared by Linnaeus himself.

+After his death, his widow, Anna (née Stomphius, his second wife, his first Isabella Borman, having died within a year of their marriage) corresponded with several botanists based in England including William Sherard, James Petiver and Hans Sloane about publishing her husband's unpublished manuscripts.
+She was in London from February 1702 to early 1703.
+It is likely that she visited Tunbridge Wells during this time since there is a specimen within Hans Sloane's herbarium (now in the Natural History Museum, London) labelled 'Lichen found a[bou]t Tunbridge by Madam Herman'.
+It comprises a mat of a thallose liverwort as well as several mosses.
+This is the earliest known collection of bryophytes made by a woman in Britain.